A Paradigm of Peace

 n[B. H.]=n[F. D.]+n[B. E.]=csch(ε/κT)

-The quantum within that normally designates Fermi-Dirac or Bose-Einstein statistics by its half- or whole-integer spin values has "lost its hair".
+The quanta within that normally designate Fermi-Dirac or Bose-Einstein statistics by their half- or whole-integer spin values have "lost their hair".

 Note: Black hole equilibrium above requires the constraints put forth by Stephen Hawking in his seminal paper, Black Holes and Thermodynamics (Phys Rev D, 15 Jan 1976, p.
 191-197).